klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 Isn't it fascinating?

 We cannot write down a general formula that solves Euler's equations, so we need other ways to latch on to their solutions.
-One possibility is to substitute the equations for simplified ones that computer algorithms _can_ solve.
+One possibility is to use "approximate" equations which we _can_ solve via computer algorithms.
 But Euler's equations are evasive, as though designed to keep their solutions secret.
-There are computer algorithms that approximate solutions for short time interval, but they'll fail for longer time intervals.
-And "longer" is typically quite short.
+There are computer algorithms that approximate solutions on short time intervals, but they'll fail on longer time intervals, where "longer" is typically still quite short.
 A different strategy is needed.

 <!-- A remedy, advocated by  -->